Putting a Face to

 I believe in a world in which people do the things they do because they want to, not because they have to.
 I love finding simple solutions to seemingly complex problems.

 I see business as a big, complex game.
-Different people have 2 roles in their life, that both contribute to this game, as follows:
+Different people have 2 roles in their lives, that both contribute to this game, as follows:

 - ‘The maker’ – any person who has a job contributes to the creation of one of all the products or services that exist in the world.
 Everyone who works somehow contributes to the value chain.